Office: 317, Life Science II

 Selected Recent Publications

-Hallman, TA, and ML Brooks Revision in review.
-Metals-mediated climate susceptibility in a warming world: larval and latent effects on a model amphibian Environ Toxicol Chem
+Hallman, TA, and M L Brooks.
+2016.
+Metal-mediated climate susceptibility in a warming world: Larval and latent effects on a model amphibian.
+Environ Toxicol Chem 35:1872-1882.

 Hallman, TA and ML Brooks.
 2015.
 The deal with diel: temperature fluctuations, asymmetrical warming, and ubiquitous metals contaminants Environ Pollut 296:88-94